black-fractal/n-queens/README.md

 There is no known formula for the exact number of solutions, or even for its asymptotic behaviour.
 The [27×27](https://github.com/preusser/q27) board is the highest-order board that has been completely enumerated.

 ## Installation Steps
-1. Clone 'wikipedia-philosophy-game' from git:\
+1. Clone 'n-queens' from git:\
 `git clone https://github.com/black-fractal/n-queens.git`

 2. Change the directory:\